Christopher Mills, MA, DipHIP, UKCP

 - MA in Humanistic & Integrative Psychotherapy (Middlesex University)

 - Diploma in Humanistic & Integrative Psychotherapy (BCPC)

 - Registration by the UK Council for Psychotherapy

 - Couples therapy training by Jill Gabriel

-- Supervision training by the Centre for Supervision and Team Development
+- Certificate in Supervision (Centre for Supervision and Team Development)

 - Collaborative Family Consultant registration by Resolution